unauthparadox/ArcCreate/README.md

 6. Uruchom ponownie ArcCreate.
 7. Gotowe.

-Ze względu na to, że nie jestem w stanie przetestować odtwarzacza, tłumaczenie dla niego pozostało w większości niezmienione w nowszych wersjach tłumaczenia, jednak należy pamiętać, że niektóre teksty w ustawieniach nakładają się na siebie z powodu problemów z rozmiarem czcionki.
+Nie można użyć tej metody do korzystania z nowszej wersji tłumaczenia odtwarzacza.
+Będziesz musiał zbudować aplikację za pomocą UnityEditor.
+Uwaga: część tekstu w ustawieniach odtwarzacza nakłada się na siebie ze względu na rozmiar czcionki.

 EN:
 ArcCreate development is currently stopped until a new developer is found to maintain the project. **This means that the current Polish translation (which was also done by me) in Arcthesia's parent repository (which you can find [here](https://github.com/Arcthesia/ArcCreate)) is currently an older, unfinished version, which is *very, VERY bad*.**